soccer-ctrl/Dune/README.md

 5. Classes use appropriate access specifiers for class members.

-Examples of this are in Classes use appropriate access specifiers for class members.layer.h, lines 11 to 13, and sandWorm.h lines 11 to 15.
+Examples of this are in player.h, lines 11 to 13, and sandWorm.h lines 11 to 15.

 6. Overloaded functions allow the same function to operate on different parameters.
 Examples of this are given by the Controller::HandleInput function (see controller.h, lines 11 and 12), and the Controller::ChangeDirection function (see controller.h lines 15 and 17)